rnb3ds/docs-site/docs/en/env/guides/variable-expansion.md

 |----------|-------|-------------|
 | `DefaultMaxExpansionDepth` | 5 | Default value (public API) |

-::: info Note
+:::info
-The hard upper limit is 20 (internal restriction).
+The hard limit is 20 (internal limit).
 The configured `MaxExpansionDepth` cannot exceed this limit.
 :::

 ---